 The benefits to community gardens are endless.
 They provide fresh food to populations that are often underserved, offer a space to gather, connect and build relationships, and beautify neighborhoods.
 A community garden created in conjunction with a food bank can be both a provider of local produce and a teaching tool.Once the decision is made to construct the inaugural garden, the next step is to map out what should be grown in it.
 It is always best to ask the clients for their input.
 This way the clients will be happy with the harvest, and this information is extremely helpful when creating a boiler plate statement to potential funders to cover the cost.
 Potential organizations that can fund a new community garden include the county health department, the local garden club, or established non-profits and stakeholders looking to fund health/ community initiatives.

-After deciding which fruits and vegetables to grow, it is important to map out a plan of how the garden will be set up.
-This includes the size of the garden plot, whether or not to have raised beds, the height of the raised beds if choosing to use them, how the soil is drained, type of mulch, and finally soil type.
-All of these factors may affect whether or not the garden will grow.
-There are experts and resources out there that can help a novice gardener planner.
+After deciding which fruits and vegetables to grow, it is important to plan out how the garden will be set up.
+This includes the size of the garden plot, whether or not to have raised beds, the height of the raised beds if choosing to use them, how the soil is drained, type of mulch, and soil type.
+All of these factors will affect how the plants will grow.

 Food for Others provides free food to those in need throughout Northern Virginia.
 We distribute food in 4 ways, through our emergency warehouse distributions, through our 17 neighborhood sites across Northern Virginia that occur on weeknights, through our 14 community partners, and through our weekend food program for children at 29 Fairfax County Schools.
 Across all programs we serve an average of 1,800 families per week.
 Currently, we are focusing on providing healthier foods to our clients because we know that poor nutrition can have lasting detrimental effects on our community.